Tymlez/guardian-terraform/README.md

 GCP is the preferred deployment platform for this repo, GKE Autopilot just works, and it is very low drama with excellent debugging and connectivity tools on GCP.

-EKS sounds like it is all singing and all dancing, but it is quite possibly the worst implementation of Kubernetes I have ever seen, everything has a caveat or an additional piece of complexity, everything was an afterthought by AWS - it is working and deploys fine as described above but the flexibility is really not there for when you want to develop it later.
+EKS is quite possibly the worst implementation of Kubernetes I have ever seen, everything has a caveat or an additional piece of complexity, everything was an afterthought by AWS - it is working and deploys fine as described above but the flexibility is really not there for when you want to develop it later.